The Differences Between a Modem and a Router in Home WiFi

 What's the Difference Between a Router and a Modem?

-Setting your home's Wifi starts with understanding the difference between a modem and a router.
+Setting up your home's Wifi starts with understanding the difference between a modem and a router.

-Learn more about each device so you can set up the best Wifi network for your home.
+If that didn't make sense you can find more detail below.
+We'll go over each device so you can set up the best Wifi network for your home.

 Modems work by taking the cable or phone line and converting it into an Internet connection.